Ac3inSpac3/josh_roe_portfolio/README.md

 ### Contact: joshroe2001@gmail.com

 ## About Me:
-Hello, I’m Josh, a passionate undergrad Mechatronics Engineer with a strong interest in [specific areas of interest, e.g., robotics, automation, AI].
-Working towards a Bachelor of Engineering (Honours majoring in Mechatronics) and Information Technology, I have developed a solid foundation in both theoretical and practical aspects of engineering.
-My journey has been marked by a curious and innovative spirit, leading me to work on diverse projects ranging from robotic systems to advanced development prototypes.
+Hello, my name is Josh, and I am a passionate undergrad Mechatronics Engineer with a strong interest in robotics, specifically autonomous robots/vehicles.
+I am currently working towards a Bachelor of Engineering (Honours majoring in Mechatronics) and a Bachelor of Information Technology (majoring in Computer Science).
+During my time at Uni I have developed a solid foundation in both theoretical and practical aspects of engineering.
+My journey so far has been marked by a curious and innovative spirit, leading me to work on diverse projects ranging from computer vision robotic systems, custom ESP32 Dev boards to high-speed custom 3D Printers.

-I thrive on challenges and enjoy the process of conceptualizing, designing, and implementing solutions that push the boundaries of technology and creativity.
-This portfolio showcases a selection of my projects, reflecting my skills in areas like CAD design, programming in C#, C++, and Python, and hands-on experience with tools like Altium Designer and MATLAB.
+I thrive on challenges and enjoy the process of conceptualising, designing, and implementing solutions that push the boundaries of technology i have available to me and my own creativity.
+This GitHub portfolio showcases a selection of my projects, reflecting my skills in areas such as CAD design, programming in various languages, and the outcomes of my abilities in programs such as KiCAD and Fusion360.

 Feel free to explore my work, and don’t hesitate to reach out for collaborations or discussions!